A Brief History Of Information System Design

 Please cite this paper as:

 Information system design is often viewed as a stage in the system development life-cycle, concerned with the detailed “laying out” of system software – more akin to technical drawing than to design in an architectural sense.
-The intent of this paper is to retrieve the notion of design and to view design as an holistic activity, where form is conceptualized for a whole set of information system elements, some of which are physical and some abstract in nature.
+The intent of this paper is to retrieve the notion of design and to view design as an holistic activity, where form is conceptualized for a whole set of information system elements, that together make up a meaningful set of features, supported by an information architecture for the system’s users.
 Every information system design process is unique, because every information system is embedded much more firmly in an organizational context and culture than physical artifacts.
 To manage this uniqueness, we need a more complex understanding of what design involves than that communicated by most IS texts.

 The paper presents a review of design theories, derived from IS literatures and from other relevant literatures, such as organizational management and social cognition.
 Friedman and Cornford (1990) identify three phases of computer system development: (i) dominated by hardware constraints, (ii) dominated by software constraints, and (iii) dominated by user relations constraints.
 Evolution in conceptualizations of design are presented from these perspectives, then a fourth evolutionary stage is discussed: IS design dominated by business process constraints.
 This fourth perspective moves the design of information systems on from the limited perspectives offered by viewing an information system as synonymous with a computer system and resolves many of the theoretical conceptualization issues implicit in recent IS design writings.